-The project is supervised by Prof. Anna-Liisa Laine and Prof. Andreas Wagner at the University of Zurich.
-The Laine Lab has broad expertise in studying the ecological and evolutionary dynamics of species interactions in natural populations (e.g. Laine et al. 2019 eLife, Halliday et al. 2020 Nature EcoEvo).
-The Wagner Lab is broadly interested in evolution and life’s fundamental organizational principles, with ongoing work in the lab ranging from the directed evolution of enzymes to laboratory evolution in E.coli and computational analyses of genetic networks (e.g., Zheng et al, Science 2019; Payne and Wagner, Science 2014).
+The project is supervised by Dr. Fletcher Halliday and Prof. Anna-Liisa Laine at the University of Zurich.
+The Laine lab has broad expertise in studying the ecological and evolutionary dynamics of species interactions in natural populations (e.g. Halliday et al. 2020 Nature EcoEvo, Laine et al. 2019 eLife, Sallinen et al. 2020 Nature Communications).

 Open Post doctoral positions

 Four postdoctoral positions are currently open at REC.
 Apply by August 16.
 More information here.